Syllable Stress Table

 The Syllable Stress Table (SST), has words in the cells of a table, positioned according to the number of syllables they contain and where the stress falls.

 As a task, the students can be given the table without any words in it.
 Or they can draw the blank table in their exercise books.
-Then the teacher reads each word, one at a time, and gives the students a little time to write it into the right cell.
+Then the teacher reads each word, one at a time, and gives the students a little time to write them into the right cell.

 The words in the SST below represent the topic of phonology and can be used to good effect in teacher training sessions.
 SSTs can be used with any topic, for example, flying, as on the right.
 SSTs can be used to pre-teach vocabulary as shown in the Extreme Weather new story.